pavan-uppari/sde_sheet/docs/arrays/arrays2.md

 ## Merge Overlapping Sub Intervals

-**Problem Statement**: Given an array of intervals, merge all the overlapping intervals and return an array of non-overlapping intervals.<br>
+**❓**: Given an array of intervals, merge all the overlapping intervals and return an array of non-overlapping intervals.<br>

 ```py
 {!02_arrays_part2/2_merge_overlapping_subintervals.py!}